piraeusdatastore/piraeus-operator/doc/storage.md

 ### After install

-On a cluster with the operator already configured (i.e. after `helm install`), you can edit the nodeset configuration like this:
+On a cluster with the operator already configured (i.e. after `helm install`), you can edit the satelliteset configuration like this:

 ```
-$ kubectl edit LinstorNodeSet.piraeus.linbit.com <nodesetname>
+$ kubectl edit LinstorSatelliteSet.piraeus.linbit.com <satellitesetname>
 ```

 The storage pool configuration can be updated like in the example above.